techidaily/site-ai-voice-clone/source/_posts/best-toolbox-to-translate-youtube-videos-to-english-subtitles.md

 By paying attention to these considerations, users can make the most of AI artists while maintaining ethical, creative, and responsible use of the technology.

+## Installation and Registration | Wondershare Virbo

+### For iOS

+#### 1\.
+System Requirements

+To consume Virbo for iOS, you need to fulfill the following requirements.
+The overall speed and performance of the tool are entirely based on the device, its memory, and storage space.
+The following are the minimum system requirements:

+* **System:** Requires iOS 13.0 or later.
+* **Equipment:** Can work with iPhone 7+ or later models.
+* **Available Space:** 9MB of free space (200MB preferable)

+#### 2\.
+Download and Installation

+* Launch the App Store on your iOS device and look for “Wondershare Virbo” in the Search toolbar.
+* Tap the "Get" button against the tool from the results.
+* Continue to select the “Install” button that appears on the pop-up window to proceed with the installation.
+* As it is installed, choose "Open" to launch the program.
+* Once it launches, you need to accept the “Privacy Policy” and “End User License Agreement” by tapping the “Agree” button.

+### For Android

+#### 1\.
+System Requirements

+To use Wondershare Virbo on your Android device, you must fulfill the following requirements.
+As stated before, the speed and performance of the program are entirely based on the device, its memory, and available space:

+* **System:** Android 7.0 (Nougat) and later.
+* **Required Chipset:** ARMEABI-V7A, ARM64-V8A
+* **Available Space:** 200MB of Storage Space is needed.

+#### 2\.
+Download and Installation

+* You need to select the download link that appears on your Android smartphone.
+* The installation package will download on your device, which can be tapped for further installation.
+* To start using Virbo, select the "Agree" option against the "Privacy Policy" and "End User License Agreement" for the tool.

+### For iOS

+#### 1\.
+System Requirements

+To consume Virbo for iOS, you need to fulfill the following requirements.
+The overall speed and performance of the tool are entirely based on the device, its memory, and storage space.
+The following are the minimum system requirements:

+* **System:** Requires iOS 13.0 or later.
+* **Equipment:** Can work with iPhone 7+ or later models.
+* **Available Space:** 9MB of free space (200MB preferable)

+#### 2\.
+Download and Installation

+* Launch the App Store on your iOS device and look for “Wondershare Virbo” in the Search toolbar.
+* Tap the "Get" button against the tool from the results.
+* Continue to select the “Install” button that appears on the pop-up window to proceed with the installation.
+* As it is installed, choose "Open" to launch the program.
+* Once it launches, you need to accept the “Privacy Policy” and “End User License Agreement” by tapping the “Agree” button.

+### For Android

+#### 1\.
+System Requirements

+To use Wondershare Virbo on your Android device, you must fulfill the following requirements.
+As stated before, the speed and performance of the program are entirely based on the device, its memory, and available space:

+* **System:** Android 7.0 (Nougat) and later.
+* **Required Chipset:** ARMEABI-V7A, ARM64-V8A
+* **Available Space:** 200MB of Storage Space is needed.

+#### 2\.
+Download and Installation

+* You need to select the download link that appears on your Android smartphone.
+* The installation package will download on your device, which can be tapped for further installation.
+* To start using Virbo, select the "Agree" option against the "Privacy Policy" and "End User License Agreement" for the tool.

+### For iOS

+#### 1\.
+System Requirements

+To consume Virbo for iOS, you need to fulfill the following requirements.
+The overall speed and performance of the tool are entirely based on the device, its memory, and storage space.
+The following are the minimum system requirements:

+* **System:** Requires iOS 13.0 or later.
+* **Equipment:** Can work with iPhone 7+ or later models.
+* **Available Space:** 9MB of free space (200MB preferable)

+#### 2\.
+Download and Installation

+* Launch the App Store on your iOS device and look for “Wondershare Virbo” in the Search toolbar.
+* Tap the "Get" button against the tool from the results.
+* Continue to select the “Install” button that appears on the pop-up window to proceed with the installation.
+* As it is installed, choose "Open" to launch the program.
+* Once it launches, you need to accept the “Privacy Policy” and “End User License Agreement” by tapping the “Agree” button.

+### For Android

+#### 1\.
+System Requirements

+To use Wondershare Virbo on your Android device, you must fulfill the following requirements.
+As stated before, the speed and performance of the program are entirely based on the device, its memory, and available space:

+* **System:** Android 7.0 (Nougat) and later.
+* **Required Chipset:** ARMEABI-V7A, ARM64-V8A
+* **Available Space:** 200MB of Storage Space is needed.

+#### 2\.
+Download and Installation

+* You need to select the download link that appears on your Android smartphone.
+* The installation package will download on your device, which can be tapped for further installation.
+* To start using Virbo, select the "Agree" option against the "Privacy Policy" and "End User License Agreement" for the tool.

+### For iOS

+#### 1\.
+System Requirements

+To consume Virbo for iOS, you need to fulfill the following requirements.
+The overall speed and performance of the tool are entirely based on the device, its memory, and storage space.
+The following are the minimum system requirements:

+* **System:** Requires iOS 13.0 or later.
+* **Equipment:** Can work with iPhone 7+ or later models.
+* **Available Space:** 9MB of free space (200MB preferable)

+#### 2\.
+Download and Installation

+* Launch the App Store on your iOS device and look for “Wondershare Virbo” in the Search toolbar.
+* Tap the "Get" button against the tool from the results.
+* Continue to select the “Install” button that appears on the pop-up window to proceed with the installation.
+* As it is installed, choose "Open" to launch the program.
+* Once it launches, you need to accept the “Privacy Policy” and “End User License Agreement” by tapping the “Agree” button.

+### For Android

+#### 1\.
+System Requirements

+To use Wondershare Virbo on your Android device, you must fulfill the following requirements.
+As stated before, the speed and performance of the program are entirely based on the device, its memory, and available space:

+* **System:** Android 7.0 (Nougat) and later.
+* **Required Chipset:** ARMEABI-V7A, ARM64-V8A
+* **Available Space:** 200MB of Storage Space is needed.

+#### 2\.
+Download and Installation

+* You need to select the download link that appears on your Android smartphone.
+* The installation package will download on your device, which can be tapped for further installation.
+* To start using Virbo, select the "Agree" option against the "Privacy Policy" and "End User License Agreement" for the tool.

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-client="ca-pub-7571918770474297"